 Cell phone companies are stepping up to accommodate travelers more and more these days, with international cell phone plans and features built-in, or available for extra fees, which makes it important to ask the right questions when determining which carrier is right for us.

-Most recently, after Google’s big push to get the new Pixel phone and its Project Fi into the hands of consumers, people are wondering whether or not it’s a good choice.
+Most recently, after Google’s big push to get the new Pixel phone and its Google Fi into the hands of consumers, people are wondering whether or not it’s a good choice.